tomashrdlicka/Frequency_Audio_Visualiser/README.md

 ## Song Credit
-Reference song used for project construction is Dog Days Are Ove - Florence & the Machine (Fitch Remix) (BIG UP!)
+Reference song used for project construction is Dog Days Are Over - Florence & the Machine (Fitch Remix) (BIG UP!)

 ## License